Collections

 • Properties A, B, and C has been manually set during the collection creation and modifying collection with setCollectionLimits

 • The SDK sets' properties schemaName, schemaVersion, and collectionInfo and relate to the Unique metadata.
-You can read more about Unique Schema in the reference section.
+You can read more about Unique Metadata Format in the reference section.

 Token property permissions